 2.4.
 The Board of ICCR Foundation shall decide on the admission of participants to the International Selection Rounds in consultation with the Artistic Advisory Committee.
 If necessary additional information may be requested.

 2.5.
 All applicants are required to pay a non-refundable application fee of 150 Euro upon applying.
-The fee excludes PayPal charges.
-Only applicants who have paid their fee before 1 July 2020 will be reviewed by the pre-selection jury.

 3.1.
 The pre-selection round takes place between 1 August and 1 October 2020

 3.2.
 The pre-selection jury will consist of 6 jury members, including the jury members present for the Selection Round Phase.